Cryptocurrency: Haram or Halal? 2 Things You Should Know

 As a Muslim investor, you need to know whether cryptocurrency is Haram or Halal.
-Arguably, the cryptocurrency system consists of both Halal and Haram elements.
-You can assess any digital currency from both technological and Islamic perspectives to check their Halalness.
+Arguably, the cryptocurrency system can involve both Halal and Haram elements.
+You can assess any digital currency from both technological and Islamic perspectives to check their Shariah-compliance.
 Islamic law provides a set of certain conditions that must be met for an asset to be considered Halal.
-The most important point is to check crypto’s halalness by assessing whether cryptos constitute Māl.
+One of the most important points is to check crypto’s Shariah-compliance by assessing whether cryptos constitute Māl.

 What is Māl?